serializingme/website-content/content/post/2023-01-27-anyconnect-inter-process-communication.md

 {{< figure image="/uploads/2023/01/cac-ipc-full-example.png" alternative="IPC message example" caption="Wireshark dissecting the CStateTlv message." thumbnail="/uploads/2023/01/cac-ipc-full-example-600x256.png">}}

 The various fields can be used to filter the traffic.
-Follows some example fields:
+Follows some examples:
 - `cacipc.message_type`
 - `cacipc.state.tunnel_state`
 - `cacipc.certificateinfo.cert_auth_signature_base64`
 - `cacipc.userauthentication.user_accepted_banner_result`

-The dissector tries to match all the TCP packets sent on port `62522`, but also has a heuristic to find potential IPC messages not sent on that port.
+The dissector tries to match all the TCP packets sent on port `62522`, and it makes use of an heuristic to find potential IPC messages not exchanged on that port.
 For example, `vpndownloader.exe` is sometimes launched listening for IPC messages on a random TCP port.
-In such cases, the dissector should detect any messages exchanged them and dissect the traffic as CAC's IPC.
+In such cases, the dissector should detect any messages exchanged and dissect the traffic as CAC's IPC.

 ### Packet Generator